eliemichel/LearnWebGPU/getting-started/opening-a-window.md

 Basic usage
 -----------

+In this section we get familiar with GLFW, without any WebGPU-specific consideration.

 ### Initialization

 First of all, any call to the GLFW library must be between its initialization and termination: